-I am building a Nuxt.js progressive wep application, running on this same server, my ghost blog runs dockerized on.
+I am building a Nuxt.js progressive wep application, using express, running on this same server, my ghost blog runs dockerized on.
 Instead of using docker, I wanted to host this application using Plesk NodeJS feature, starting by git autodeploy support and ending at restarting the NodeJS application.

 My server runs on Ubuntu 18.04, Plesk Onyx 17.8 (with Plesk Power Pack Extension) and I choose Node.js 12.4 for my app to run, but Node.js 10.16 or 8.16 will work with Nuxt.js same (I think).

 Update 28.08.2019: thx to Boris from devshack.biz I realise that my tutorial relies on a nuxt express app and without express you will get stuck on.
 So I added the informations Boris gave me.

 Step 1 - install node.js and git support

 Log into plesk and click on Tools & Settings and choose Updates and Upgrades.

 In the new opened tab, click on Add/Remove Components:

 Check Git and expand Web hosting and check NodeJS support:

 After the installer has finished go back to your Websites & Domains settings and a Node.js icon as well as a Git icon should be visible: